elihunter173/dirbuf.nvim/README.md

 # dirbuf.nvim

-A directory buffer for Neovim, inspired by dirvish.vim and vidir.
+A directory buffer for Neovim, inspired by [dirvish.vim] and [vidir].

 ## Development